 Cut the Leather

 Mark the back of the leather with cutting lines.
-For a card case with ample room for money and gift or credit/debit cards, start with a 4.25" x 8.5" rectangle.
+For a card case with ample room for money, gift cards, or credit or debit cards, start with a 4.25" x 8.5" rectangle.
 Use sharp scissors to cut the leather.

 Round the two corners at one end.